 Coding is one of the most important jobs of the future.
 Unlike other roles that have become extinct because of automation, it is people who create the codes for technological breakthroughs that will succeed.
 Yes, some future coding will undoubtedly become automated, there will however always be a need for great coders – especially now that we are beginning our journey towards the further development of artificial intelligence.

 That’s why we’re here.
 Code Institute will give you skills in coding that can help you open the doors to your next occupation.
 Overall, our students are dedicated.
 Furthermore, they want to excel in a realm that should spell their future career.
 If you’re serious about starting your coding journey, here’s a challenge for you.
-Below is our new 5-day challenge.
-The results will let you know if we think a career in coding could be for you.
+Register below for our 5-day challenge.
+The results will let you know if you have an aptitude for software development.